OjashriChaudhari/Simple-Calculator-Code/README.md

-This is a simple calculator code for performing a simple mathematical operations like (ddition , subtraction , multiplication , divsion) using html, Css and javaScrpt.
+This is a simple calculator code for performing a simple mathematical operations like (addition , subtraction , multiplication , divsion) using html, Css and javaScrpt.